gvwilson/sdxpy/src/dup/index.md

 [% inc file="brute_force_1.py" keep="bytes" %]

-Notice that the files are opened in [% g binary_mode "binary mode" %] using `"rb"` instead of the usual `"r"`.
+Notice that the files are opened in [%g binary_mode "binary mode" %] using `"rb"` instead of the usual `"r"`.
 As we'll see in [%x binary %], this tells Python to read the bytes as they are